Ullaakut/cameradar/README.md

 > Cameradar detects my cameras, but does not manage to access them at all!

-Maybe your cameras have been configured and the credentials / URL have been changed.
+Maybe your cameras have been configured, and the credentials / URL have been changed.
 Cameradar only guesses using default constructor values if a custom dictionary is not provided.
 You can use your own dictionaries in which you just have to add your credentials and RTSP routes.
 To do that, see how the [configuration](#configuration) works.
 Also, maybe your camera's credentials are not yet known, in which case if you find them it would be very nice to add them to the Cameradar dictionaries to help other people in the future.

 > What happened to the C++ version?

 You can still find it under the 1.1.4 tag on this repo, however it was slower and less stable than the current version written in Golang.
-It is not recommended to use it.
+It is not recommended using it.

 > How to use the Cameradar library for my own project?

 See the example in `/cmd/cameradar`.
-You just need to run `go get github.com/Ullaakut/cameradar` and to use the `cameradar` package in your code.
+You just need to run `go get github.com/Ullaakut/cameradar/v5` and to use the `cameradar` package in your code.
 You can find the documentation on [godoc](https://godoc.org/github.com/ullaakut/cameradar).

-> I want to scan my own localhost for some reason and it does not work!
+> I want to scan my own localhost for some reason, and it does not work!
 What's going on?

-Use the `--net=host` flag when launching the cameradar image, or use the binary by running `go run cameradar/cameradar.go` or [installing it](#installing-the-binary).
+Use the `--net=host` flag when launching the cameradar image, or use the binary by running `go run cameradar/cameradar.go` or [installing it](#go-build).

 > I don't see a colored output:(

 You forgot the `-t` flag before `ullaakut/cameradar` in your command-line.
 This tells docker to allocate a pseudo-tty for cameradar, which makes it able to use colors.

-> I don't have a camera but I'd like to try Cameradar!
+> I don't have a camera, but I'd like to try Cameradar!

-Simply run `docker run -p 8554:8554 -e RTSP_USERNAME=admin -e RTSP_PASSWORD=12345 -e RTSP_PORT=8554 ullaakut/rtspatt` and then run cameradar and it should guess that the username is admin and the password is 12345.
+Simply run `docker run -p 8554:8554 -e RTSP_USERNAME=admin -e RTSP_PASSWORD=12345 -e RTSP_PORT=8554 ullaakut/rtspatt` and then run cameradar, and it should guess that the username is admin and that the password is 12345.
 You can try this with any default constructor credentials (they can be found [here](dictionaries/credentials.json)).

 > What authentication types does Cameradar support?